Henry R. Harwood: History

 Harwood was born in London.
 His father, name not found (died c.
 19 February 1872), was a builder and contractor, which was Harwood's profession when he emigrated to Victoria, Australia in 1852.
 In 1855, while on a visit to Sydney, he made his first appearance on the stage as Flavius Corunna in Payne's Brutus, being staged by G. V. Brooke at the Victoria Theatre.
 He took on the job of prompter with the company, thereby gaining practical knowledge of stage management.

 He returned to Victoria, and joined a company at Ballarat, playing comic characters, such as Blueskin in Jack Shepherd.
 He was an expert horseman, and appeared in such equestrian plays as Mazeppa, Dick Turpin, and Timor the Tartar at Geelong.

 He rejoined Brooke, playing Shakespeare parts: playing Macduff, Richmond, Brabantio, Dogberry, Holofernes, Enobarbus, and Antonio; Leonata in Much Ado About Nothing at Geelong, and as "Ancient Pistol" in The Merry Wives of Windsor in Melbourne.
 He became immensely popular, appearing in a variety of roles in every kind of play, and in his day he was one of the best-known and most appreciated actors in Australia.

 Characters for which he was remembered include Mo Davis, Sam Boker and Mike Feeny in Boucicault's plays The Flying Scud, Formosa, and Arrah-na-Pogue respectively; the Duke de la Volta in La Fille du Tambour Major, the Duc des Ifs in Olivette, Uncle Cattermole and Gregory Grumbledon in Charles Hawtrey's The Private Secretary, and King Laurent in La Mascotte.

-He played De Sartoris in Frou-Frou, Geoffry Delamayne in Frank M. Mayo's dramatization of Man and Wife, Cassandra in Akhurst's Siege of Troy, Barry Sullivan in R. P. Whitworth's Catching a Conspirator; and The Pickpocket, and Cabriol in the comic opera The Princess of Trebizonde.
+He played De Sartoris in Frou-Frou, Geoffry Delamayne in Frank Mayo's dramatization of Man and Wife, Cassandra in Akhurst's Siege of Troy, Barry Sullivan in R. P. Whitworth's Catching a Conspirator; and The Pickpocket, and Cabriol in the comic opera The Princess of Trebizonde.